 865-522-0326.
 Do you have a question for Dr. Ferguson?
-Please e-mail him at jferguson@ call Keesha at zens' Day.
-President Ronald Reagan designated this holiday in 1988 as a day to recognize and honor the seniors in our lives.
-It is also a time to consider important health issues affecting older adults and their famic grows, seniors are not immune to its impact.
+Please e-mail him at jferguson@ call Keesha at ic grows, seniors are not immune to its impact.
 Adults over 65 consume more than 30 percent of all tive medication than any other age